ahmadfardaei/Snake-game/README.md

 The famous Snake game which inside a specific environment (a cube) and has to reach the goal (apple)

 ## Documentation
-you can find the report in the Report file.
+you can find the report(technical presentation) in the Report file.

 ## Game Instruction:
 1. Click on the link below to get into the game: